Generalized parton distributions and gravitational form factors at large momentum transfer: SCET formulation of the Feynman contribution

-The factorization formula \eqref{eq: Hq fact 2} has immediate consequences on the proton form factors.
+Returning to the proton case, the factorization formula \eqref{eq: Hq fact 2} has immediate consequences on the form factors.
 The function $f_1^q$ also appears in the Feynman contribution to the electromagnetic form factor $F_1$ as one can see by integrating \eqref{eq: Hq fact 2} over $x$ and summing over quark flavors

 where $C(t)$ is given by \eqref{eq: local hard} to one-loop.
 This formula was first derived in \cite{Kivel:2010ns}.
 Together with \eqref{eq: Hq fact 2}, it leads to a surprising observation that the ratio of $H_q^{\rm Feyn}$ and $F_{1q}^{\rm Feyn}$ is purely perturbative up to power corrections